-During the year ended December 31, 2018, Western Atlas Resources PrivateCo., completed a reverse takeover with Pacific Topaz Resources Ltd ("PPZ"), (the "Share exchange").
-Pursuant to the Share exchange, PPZ consolidated its shares on a 2:1 basis and completed a non-brokered private placement of 10,000,000 subscription receipts at a post-consolidation price of \$0.20 per

-Notes to the Consolidated Financial Statements For the three months ended March 31, 2019 and 2018 subscription receipt ("Subscription Receipts") for aggregate gross proceeds of \$2,000,000 (the "Financing").
+During the year ended December 31, 2018 Pacific Topaz Resources Ltd. ("PPZ"), a public company incorporated under the British Columbia Corporations Act completed a share exchange with Western Atlas PrivateCo.
+For accounting purposes this transaction has been treated as a reverse takeover ("RTO").
+Pursuant to the Share exchange, PPZ consolidated its shares on a 2:1 basis and completed a non-brokered private placement of 10,000,000 subscription receipts at a post-consolidation price of \$0.20 per subscription receipt ("Subscription Receipts") for aggregate gross proceeds of \$2,000,000 (the "Financing").
 5,892,500 of the Subscription Receipts were exchanged for Resulting Issuer shares issued on a flow-through basis, and 4,107,500 of the Subscription Receipts were exchanged for 4,107,500 non-flow-through units comprised of 4,107,500 post-consolidated shares and 2,053,750 post-consolidated warrants.
 Upon completion of the share exchange, Western Atlas PrivateCo. shareholders were issued an aggregate of 40,001,566 post-consolidated shares at a deemed value of \$0.125 per share, representing an exchange ratio of 1.2410 with a fair value of \$661,400.
 On completion of the reverse takeover, PPZ changed its name to Western Atlas Resources Inc. and started trading under the ticker symbol "WA".